649000/springboot-oauth2-resourceserver-cognito/README.md

 ## Reflection

-This project is similar to the [Subtracker project](https://github.com/649000/subtracker-rest-api) I worked on.
-In this project, I am using AWS Cognito which is AWS' offering of Identity as a Service.
-The aim was to familiarise with AWS services which aid in my learning for my AWS certification.
+This project bears resemblance to the [Subtracker project](https://github.com/649000/subtracker-rest-api) I previously worked on.
+Here, I've integrated AWS Cognito, an Identity as a Service solution offered by AWS.
+The primary objective was to acquaint myself with AWS services, which play a crucial role in my preparation for the AWS certification.